*During normal business hours.

 Following this vein, if your co-borrower is unable to pay and you are unable to pick up the extra cost of their repayments, you can run the risk of being legally liable for a debt you may still be paying.
-Obviously, in this case you should always contact your lender to request a hardship variation.
-But in the worst case scenario, if you are left in this position, you may need to seek outside legal advice to ensure you remain protected or reduce the impacts to your own financial health.
+Obviously, in this case, you should always contact your lender to request a hardship variation.
+But in the worst-case scenario, if you are left in this position, you may need to seek outside legal advice to ensure you remain protected or reduce the impacts on your own financial health.

 As a takeaway, if you do decide to enter into a joint loan agreement, it is imperative that appropriate checks are made with your co-borrower to ensure they sit on a solid foundation to support the loan into the future and that they have the full intention to repay the debt.

 As we’ve already stated that we do not offer joint loans at the moment, though, we would like to present a range of other products you could still be interested in.
 These include short term personal loans for individual Australians that start from $300 and go up to $5,000.
 The repayment terms for these products vary depending on the loan amount, though, they generally fall between 6 and 24 months.
 Depending on your situation, we can offer either secured or unsecured loans.
 For greater comparison, the table below outlines the specifics for each loan product.